George Latham Fletcher

 George Latham Fletcher (May 19, 1874 – March 23, 1929) was an American jurist and Democratic politician.

+George L. Fletcher studied law at the University of Virginia.
+After graduation in 1898, Fletcher practiced law.

 Prior to spending a number of years as a state circuit court judge, he served as a member of the Virginia Senate, representing the state's 11th district from 1908 to 1916.

 Fletcher's father-in-law was Marshall F. Moore, a Union military officer and former governor of Washington Territory.